klepo/ssimrenderer/README.md

 </figure><br />

  * DensityImage.cpp
    - example shows how to render a density image containing float values.
-The resulting image is stored in OpenEXR format.
+The resulting image is stored in OpenEXR format (simple viewer is available at <https://github.com/afichet/openexr-viewer>).
 The example allows to render images in physical units.
    <br /><figure>
     <img src="docs/exr_screen.jpg"
          alt="Screen shot of a density image in the OpenEXR viewer.">
-    <figcaption>Screen shot of a density image in the OpenEXR viewer (<https://github.com/afichet/openexr-viewer>).</figcaption>
+    <figcaption>Screen shot of a density image in the OpenEXR viewer.</figcaption>
 </figure><br />

 There is also a full reference manual available.